wsor4035/dev.luanti.org/content/about-this-site/local-development.md

 npm test
 ```

-You can disable the spell checker without triggering build warnings using Hugo's comment syntax:
+You can disable the spell checker with Hugo comments:

 ```md
 This text is spell-checked.